GoogleCloudPlatform/gdcv-bare-metal-ref-arch/README.md

 # Anthos Reference Architecture - Anthos on bare metal

+This repository includes the scripts and documentation to deploy the architecture described in [Anthos reference architecture: Anthos on bare metal](https://cloud.google.com/architecture/ara-anthos-on-bare-metal).

 ## IP address allocation

 The default IP address allocations are as follows.
 If these allocations need to be modify they can be changed in the [conf files](conf/) or cluster configuration files specified in the [Review the cluster configuration files](docs/deploy-to-hosts.md#review-the-cluster-configuration-files) section.